How to Play

 Information

-• Events from last Turn
+• Events from last turn

-• Your Cash
+• Your current cash

-• Assets You own
+• Assets you own

-• Tech You control
+• Tech you control

-• Tech you are researching
+• Tech you are researching (with progress toward threshold)

-• Satellites you are operating
+• Satellites you are operating (active, fuel-exhausted, and optionally hidden retired satellites)